Ukraine’s slow but steady southern offensive grinds on

 “[The enemy] immediately counterattacks,” Excalibur says.
 “They reinforce [their frontline troops] and try to retake the lost territory.
 Our task is to take the new positions and fend off their attack while the assault units are preparing to go forward again.
 It’s us who have to hold the new ground,” he says.

 The 68th is one of the most experienced units in the Ukrainian Armed Forces.
-Tasked with holding the southeastern sector of the frontline last winter, they faced the brunt of the Russian assault at Vuhledar, where dozens of Russian tanks were destroyed in repeated armoured attacks.
+Tasked with holding the southeastern sector of the front line last winter, they faced the brunt of the Russian assault at Vuhledar, where dozens of Russian tanks were destroyed in repeated armoured attacks.

 The 68th repelled them entirely, but at a cost.
 One officer, going by the codename ‘Dolphin,’ describes how he rose from a company commander to being in charge of an entire battalion – around 500 men – as a result.